audiocogs/flac.js/README.md

 ## Building

 Currently, the [importer](https://github.com/devongovett/importer) module is used to build flac.js.
-You can run the development server by first installing `importer` with npm, and then running it like this:
+You can run the development server on port `3030` by first installing `importer` with npm, and then running it like this:

     npm install importer -g
     importer flac.js -p 3030